Jake Burger Player Props: White Sox vs. Rays

-The Chicago White Sox, including Jake Burger (hitting .167 in his past 10 games, with two doubles, two home runs, four walks and five RBI), battle starter Zach Eflin and the Tampa Bay Rays at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Chicago White Sox and Jake Burger, who went 2-for-4 with a home run and an RBI last time out, battle Calvin Faucher and the Tampa Bay Rays at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his previous appearance, he racked up two extra-base hits (2-for-3 with a double, a home run and two RBI) against the Rays.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Rays.

 Jake Burger Game Info & Props vs. the Rays